Hydrogen cyanide: Production and synthesis

-The energy needed for the reaction is provided by the partial oxidation of methane and ammonia.
+In 2006, between 500 million and 1 billion pounds (between 230,000 and 450,000 t) were produced in the US.
+Hydrogen cyanide is produced in large quantities by several processes and is a recovered waste product from the manufacture of acrylonitrile.

 Of lesser importance is the Degussa process (BMA process) in which no oxygen is added and the energy must be transferred indirectly through the reactor wall: